This is a post in a series called Decoding Dedalus where I take a paragraph of Ulysses and break it down line by line.

 The lodge of Diamond in Armagh the splendid behung with corpses of papishes.

 In this line, Stephen considers the circumstances under which the Orange Order was founded – a conflagration in 1795 known as the Battle of the Diamond.
-That the even occurred and that the protestant side was victorious are about the only two facts that every source agrees on, as sectarian conflict in Northern Ireland remains a deeply divisive issue to this day.
+That the event occurred and that the protestant side was victorious are about the only two facts that every source agrees on, as sectarian conflict in Northern Ireland remains a deeply divisive issue to this day.

 On the website of the Grand Orange Lodge, the Battle of the Diamond is described like this: